 Alpha agonists have a dual mechanism of action within the eye.
 First, they decrease the production of fluid inside the eye, and second, they work to improve the drainage of fluid to the eye’s collector channels.

-Side effects can include burning or stinging upon instillation of the eye drop, fatigue, headache, drowsiness, dry mouth and dry nose.
-The most common side effect is allergy, which occurs in 15-20% of patients.
+Side effects can include burning or stinging upon instillation of the eye drop, fatigue, headache, drowsiness, dry mouth, and dry nose.
+The most common side effect is an allergy, which occurs in 15-20% of patients.
 If you experience severe redness to the eyes or eyelids, stop the medication and call our office.

 Beta-blockers work by decreasing the production of fluid that is made inside the eye.
-They used to be first line therapy for glaucoma, but better medications have been developed.
+They used to be first-line therapy for glaucoma, but better medications have been developed.
 Therefore, Beta-blockers are mostly used as adjunctive therapy.
-One major benefit of these medications is that they are quite inexpensive, since they have been generic for many years.
+One major benefit of these medications is that they are quite inexpensive since they have been generic for many years.

 There are a number of systemic side effects that may be related to Beta-blocker use.
 They include low blood pressure, reduced pulse rate, fatigue, and shortness of breath in patients who have a history of asthma or other respiratory disorders.

 Additionally, Beta-blockers can change cardiac activity by decreasing the amount of blood the heart pumps out, which may reduce the pulse rate and/or slow down the heart’s response rate during exercise.
-Rare side effects include reduced libido, hair loss and depression.
+Rare side effects include reduced libido, hair loss, and depression.

-Today, the prostaglandin analogs are the gold standard medical therapy for glaucoma.
+Today, prostaglandin analogs are the gold standard medical therapy for glaucoma.
 They are known for superb results in lowering IOP, and for maintaining a low IOP throughout the day.
-This class of medication works by improving the outflow of fluid from the eye through enhancing uveoscleral outflow.
+This class of medication works by improving the outflow of fluid from the eye by enhancing uveoscleral outflow.
 One major advantage of these medications is that they have few systemic side effects.

 The prostaglandin analogs have two very interesting side effects.
 First, they may change the iris color by increasing the amount of brown pigment inside the eye.
 Second, they are known for causing eyelashes to grow.
 Other side effects can include stinging, blurred vision, eye redness, itching, burning, and periorbital fat atrophy.